daya-diaz/daya-diaz/README.md

 #### Working on

-By now I'm working to start my career at Front-end Developer.
+By now I'm working to start my career at Back-end Developer.

 #### Studying on

-- ReactJS
-- TypeScript
 - Java
+- Spring Boot
+- Angular

 #### Contact